Markets

 Traders were jittery ahead of the looming deadline, while President Trump posted on Truth Social that “a whole civilization will die tonight” if an agreement is not reached.

 The S&P 500 and Nasdaq 100 eked out gains in the final minutes of trading, continuing their five-day winning streaks, while the Russell 2000 rose as well.
-Stocks pared steeper losses as a few reports gave investors a glimmer of hope that negotiations could progress.
+Stocks pared steeper losses as a few reports gave investors a glimmer of hope that negotiations with Iran could progress.

 US President Donald Trump has previously pledged that if a deal to end the conflict that includes the reopening of the Strait of Hormuz is not reached by tonight at 8 p.m.
 ET, the US will attack the Iran’s power plants and bridges.